pure-c/purec/README.md

 An alternative backend for the PureScript programming language that targets C.

+## Introduction

+PureScript is a high-level, statically typed, functionally pure programming language that enables various backends using its intermediate representation of elaborated programs.

+PureC provides a backend that transpiles to the C programming language, thus enabling native, ahead-of-time compilation of PureScript programs.
+With a dead simple FFI to C, performance critical sections can easily be implemented outside of PureScript when the need arises.

+For an example of how PureC could be used, take a look at [pure-c](https://github.com/pure-c/purec-uv), a project implementing both purescript-aff and bindings to libuv on top of PureC.

+## Features

+* Write programs in PureScript
+* Simple FFI to C
+* Generates readable, human- and machine-debuggable C
+* Garbage collected (Boehm)

+## Usecases

+* Scrap your node.js
+* Write small, easy to distribute command line utilities

 ## Getting Started

 These instructions will get you a copy of the project up and running on your